leonard84/tech-poker/Readme.md

 * Ephemeral Poker Sessions (no Database Persistence, simple in memory store)
 * Mobile-first development (responsive)
   * Chrome supports device "emulation" via reduced screen resolution and touch input
 * No internal components should be used, since this might be deployed to an external cloud.

+## Options
+* Use Thymeleaf/Spring MVC for all interactions
+* Use Ajax/REST (JQuery/Jersey) together with Thymeleaf/MVC for more interactivity

 ## Stretch goals